TazeemKhan-dev/DSA-Notes/Merged-Files/11-BinarySearch.md

 - Use long for mid * mid type operations
 - Exponential expansion ensures O(log answer) complexity
 - Works even for answer up to 10^18
-- For minimizing â†’ move high
+- For minimizing → move high
-- For maximizing â†’ move low
+- For maximizing → move low
 - Always update answer when condition becomes true
 ---